 FIY both append and prepend are in ActiveSupport: https://github.com/rails/rails/blob/master/activesupport/lib/active_support/core_ext/array/prepend_and_append.rb

-#5 Updated by nobu (Nobuyoshi Nakada) 11 months ago
+#5 Updated by nobu (Nobuyoshi Nakada) about 1 year ago

 - Status changed from Open to Closed